vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.

-A method is described for this use of stale data, balancing the competing needs of resiliency and freshness.
-While this intended to be immediately useful to the installed base of DNS software, an
-{{RFC6891}} EDNS option is also proposed for enhanced signalling around the use of stale data by implementations that understand it.
+We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.
+While this intended to be immediately useful to the installed base of DNS software, we also propose an {{RFC6891}} EDNS option for enhanced signalling around the use of stale data by implementations that understand it.

+# Notes to readers

+\[ RFC Editor, please remove this section before publication!
+Readers:
+This is conversational text to describe what we've done, and will be removed, please don't bother sending editorial nits. :-) \]

+Due to circumstances, the authors of this document got sidetracked, and we lost focus.
+We are now reviving it, and are trying to address and incorporate comments.
+There has also been more deployment and implementation recently, and so this document is now more describing what is known to work instead of simply proposing a concept.

+Open questions:

+* The EDNS option that we propose for debugging is relatively full-featured to identify which RRsets are stale.
+It could be simplified to just indicate that an answer is stale, or even removed entirely in favour of an Extended Error result that indicates staleness.

+* What TTL value to recommend be set in stale answers returned by recursive resolvers.

 # Terminology